haskellfoundation/error-message-index/message-index/messages/GHC-80768/example1/index.md

 title: Kind signatures on classes must end with Constraint unobscured by type families
 ---

-The problem here is the usage of the type family `Id` in the Stand alone kind signature for the typeclass `C`.
-It's an error for kind signatures on classes to not end in a "naked" Constraint.
+The problem here is the usage of the type family `Id` in the standalone kind signature for the typeclass `C`.
+Kind signatures for classes must literally end in `Constraint` rather than in a kind that is equivalent to it.

 ## Error Message
 ```